-A single participant with a child under age six must engage in core work activities at least

-20 hours per week (multiplied by 4.3 = 86 hours per month).
-A single parent with a child age six or older must engage in core work activities at least 20 hours per week (multiplied by 4.3 = 86 hours per month) with 10 additional hours per week comprised of core or non-core activities (multiplied by 4.3 = 43) for a combined total of 129 hours per month.
+A single participant with a child under age six must engage in core work activities at least 20 hours per week (multiplied by 4.3 = 86 hours per month).
+A single parent with a child age six or older must engage in core work activities at least 20 hours per week (multiplied by 4.3 = 86 hours per month) with 10 hours per week comprising of non-core activities (multiplied by 4.3 - 43) for a combined total of 129 hours per month.